DIY High Chair Garland

-I got some requests to show how I made the high chair fabric garland for Owen’s barnyard birthday party.
+I got some requests to show how I made the DIY high chair garland, or high chair banner, for Owen’s 1st birthday party.
 So here you go!

 You’re also going to need your fabric and some parachute cord (found in the jewelry section at JoAnn Fabric– use a 40% off coupon!).

 For the fabric, I’d get 1/2 yard of each fabric, assuming you’re going to use 4 different fabrics.

 How to Make a High Chair Banner

 1. Cut Fabric into Strips

 Cut your strips of fabric.
 I always cut mine 4″ wide.
 The length depends on how long you want the garland to be.
 If you want a 12″ drop, cut strips that are about 25-26″ long because you’ll be folding it in half, essentially, but some of the fabric will bunch in the middle so account for that.
 Keep in mind, you can trim the fabric once you’re done.